triptease/schema/README.md

 ### Identification

 This is the simplest and most important meta data you can add through out your marketing website and booking engine.
 Ideally you want this on every page.
-Doing this will also automatically allow your Hotel to appear on on Goggle search pages and Google Maps.
-Just putting the Hotel name and @type on each page will help Triptease identify your hotel automatically
+Doing this will automatically allow your hotel to appear on Google search pages and Google Maps.
+Just putting the hotel name and @type on each page will help Triptease identify your hotel automatically

 #### JSON-LD Example